oaworks/oa-works/src/policies/openness.md

 We currently don’t file software patents.
 If we do, we will not assert them.

+## Updates

-Established: April 2013
+Established: April 25th 2013
-Last updated: May 2021
+Last updated: April 21st 2021